Sean Spicer Called Out By CNN And Other Reporters About Briefing Camera Ban

 Sean Spicer has allowed cameras into only five of his last fifteen press briefings.
 It’s a trend that has many reporters ruffled, and on Monday, CNN’s Jim Acosta and other reporters called him out on it.
 Audio of the entire briefing was released by many media outlets after it concluded.

-Among those reporting on the incident is The Hill who describes the incident as beginning with Jim Acosta yelling a question in which he asked whether President Trump still thought the healthcare bill was mean.
+Among those reporting on the incident is The Hill, who describes the incident as beginning with Jim Acosta yelling a question in which he asked whether President Trump still thought the healthcare bill was mean.
 Sean Spicer ignored him.
 He followed that up later with, “The camera is off, Jim.”
 This is likely a comment related to a suggestion the press secretary made recently that he believes that reporters sometimes ask questions in order to try to cause a scene so they can become YouTube stars.
 It’s also the reason Spicer gave to Fox News recently for reducing the frequency of televised briefings.
 Acosta continued pushing Spicer on the issue by suggesting that the cameras be turned on.

 “Maybe we should turn the cameras on, Sean, why don’t we turn the cameras on?
 Why not turn the cameras on?
 They’re in the room, the lights are on!”